mcstitzer/maize_genomic_ecosystem/figures/README.md

 ## Figure 1: Tremapify plots for TE copy number and TE bp, alongside pointRange plots for Length, Gene Dist, Prop in transcript, and proportion in another TE
   - figure1.R
-  - *todo* put superfamily on bottom x axis of 1F.

 ## Figure 2: Chromosome distribution on chromosome 1
   - figure2.R